bibash-dev/bibash-dev/README.md

 ---

-## 🚀 Side Project: CacheWarp (Work in Progress)
+# 🚀 Side Project: CacheWarp (Work in Progress)

-**CacheWarp**: Just playing around with making APIs faster!
-It's a FastAPI middleware that uses caching with Redis to try and speed things up.
-I'm still learning how to make it reliable and write good code.

-Here's what I've got so far:

-✅ **Two-Layer Caching:** Uses in-memory (like a quick scratchpad) for fast access and Redis (like a more permanent storage) to keep things around longer.
-✅ **Smart Time Limits:** The cache tries to figure out how long to keep stuff based on how busy things are.
-✅ **Keeping Things in Check:** It tries to stop getting too many of the same requests at once.
-✨ **Watching How Things Go:** I'm trying to use Prometheus to see what's happening and Grafana to make some charts about it.
-Still figuring this part out!
+## CacheWarp: Optimizing API Performance

+CacheWarp is my hands-on experiment in accelerating APIs with caching middleware built on **FastAPI** and **Redis**.
+My goal is to make requests faster while ensuring reliability and clean code.

+### Key Features:
+✅ **Two-Layer Caching** – In-memory for quick hits, Redis for persistent storage
+✅ **Smart TTLs** – Adaptive caching that adjusts to traffic patterns
+✅ **Rate Limiting** – Prevents excessive duplicate requests
+✨ **Observability** – Prometheus for metrics, Grafana for visualization (work in progress)

 [See CacheWarp in Action →](https://github.com/bibash-dev/cachewarp)